Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-Variation of the energy expectation value with respect to the weight function $f(\Omega)$ leads to the diagonalization of the Hamiltonian with the generating functions as non-orthogonal basis states.
-To restore the symmetry, the weight function is chosen in such a way that the resulting many-body wave function transforms as in Eq.~(\ref{eq:29}).
-It can be shown that the collective subspace is invariant under the symmetry transformation, i.e.,
+the variation of the energy expectation value with respect to the weight function $f(g)$ leads to a generalized eigenvalue problem with the generating functions as non-orthogonal basis states.
+To restore the symmetry, the weight function is chosen in such a way that the resulting many-body wave function transforms as in {\Eq}~(\ref{eq:29}).
+It can be shown that the collective subspace is invariant under the symmetry transformations, i.e.,